-It's possible that Apple Silicon will make it possible for Apple to achieve more battery life from the smaller models: The MacBook Air, for example, offers 12 hours battery life with a 49.9W battery, so it must be possible.
+It's possible that Apple Silicon will make it possible for Apple to achieve more battery life from the smaller models: The 2020 M1 MacBook Pro offers 20 hours battery life - so it looks promising.

 We'd love to see a better FaceTime camera on the MacBook.
 The MacBook Pro still offers a 720p camera.
 As a comparison the FaceTime camera (aka Selfie camera) on the iPhone 11 range offers 1080p HD video recording and a 12MP camera.
 Apple really needs to up its game with this camera, something that has become very apparent in this age of video conferencing.

 The iPhone 11 camera is TrueDepth, so it also offers Face ID - something we'd like to see appear on the MacBook range.
 It looks like we might indeed get Face ID on the Mac - the Big Sur beta contains code that hints that the TrueDepth camera is coming to the Mac.

 The new model could include an updated Touch Bar.
 Read: Apple Patents Force Touch for MacBook Pro Touch Bar.